tjusenchen/AUSERA/README.md

 }
 ```

 [3] Are Mobile Banking Apps Secure?
 What Can be Improved?
-(Industry paper)
 ```
 @inproceedings{chen2018mobile,
   title={Are mobile banking apps secure? {What} can be improved?},